Day 10 - Cusco

 Today we got to sleep in!
 As usual, I was awake at 6:00am, so I got up and had a cappuccino in the courtyard of the hotel.
 It was a bit chilly, so I was glad for the poncho I had purchased as a souvenir .
 It kept me very warm!
 The hotel was originally the Seminary of San Antonio Abad.
 It was built on the foundations of Amaru Qhala’s Inca palace.
 It is now a five star hotel.
 It has multiple courtyards where you can hear the sound of singing monks piped in.

 After breakfast, we toured the old part of Cusco.
 We started with the Convent of Santo Domingo.
-As with most of the buildings here, it was built not he foundations of the “Inti concha”, the Inca Temple of the Sun.
+As with most of the buildings here, it was built on the foundations of the “Inti concha”, the Inca Temple of the Sun.
 This was one of the most sacred and respected building of the Inca Empire.
 The Catholic temple had been built over it to demonstrate the destruction and annulment of the ancient culture.

 Inca and colonial architecture fused together.